Information

 Sign a contract

-Once you've made the decision about what you're going to procure, your DPO or procurement specialist will sign a contract with the successful supplier.
+Once you've made the decision about what you're going to procure, your DPO or procurement officer will sign a contract with the successful supplier.

 Your contract will be a fully integrated, consistent suite of documents.
 It will define: